bitfocus/companion-module-yamaha-rcp/HELP.md

                         Code fixups
         Enhancements:   Sorted actions so they're grouped together

+v1.1.4  Enhancements

+        Enhancement:    Polling for Feedback
+        Enhancement:    More TF5 commands

 v1.2.1  Re-Write

         Re-Written in ES6 style (no self, use classes and inline functions)